-- Documented new major cardiac arrhythmia (including atrial and ventricular arrhythmias) - Major bleeding (defined as intracranial bleeding or bleeding requiring transfusion, endoscopy, surgery, or vasoactive drugs) - Thrombotic event, defined as either (i) acute pulmonary embolism; (ii) deep vein thrombosis; (iii) ischaemic stroke; (iv) myocardial infarction; or (v) systemic arterial embolism. - Non-coronavirus / non-influenza infection, categorised by site and putative organism (virus, bacteria, fungus, other) - Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported COVID-19 and influenza treatments (e.g. remdesivir, neuraminidase inhibitors) - Participation in other randomised trials of interventions (vaccines or treatments) for COVID-19 or influenza. - Metabolic complications: Ketoacidosis; hyperglycaemic hyperosmolar state; hyperglycaemia requiring new use of insulin; severe hypoglycaemia (defined as n In pregnancy or breastfeeding women, prednisolone 40 mg administered by mouth (or intravenous hydrocortisone 80 mg twice daily) should be used instead of dexamethasone.
-For dosing in children see Appendix 3.
+- SARS-CoV-2 test result - Use of ventilation (with days of use and type, if appropriate) - Use of renal dialysis or haemofiltration - Documented new major cardiac arrhythmia (including atrial and ventricular arrhythmias) - Major bleeding (defined as intracranial bleeding or bleeding requiring transfusion, endoscopy, surgery, or vasoactive drugs) - Thrombotic event, defined as either (i) acute pulmonary embolism; (ii) deep vein thrombosis; (iii) ischaemic stroke; (iv) myocardial infarction; or (v) systemic arterial embolism. - Non-coronavirus infection, categorised by site and putative organism (virus, bacteria, fungus, other) - Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported COVID-19 treatments (e.g. remdesivir) - Participation in other randomised trials of interventions (vaccines or treatments) for COVID-19. - Metabolic complications: Ketoacidosis; hyperglycaemic hyperosmolar state; hyperglycaemia requiring new use of insulin; severe hypoglycaemia (defined as hypoglycaemia causing reduced conscious level requiring another person to help recover) - Laboratory results: highest creatinine recorded during admission - Additional information including results of routine tests (including full blood count, coagulation and inflammatory markers, cardiac biomarkers, electro- and echo-cardiograms), other treatments given, length of stay in paediatric high-dependency/intensive care and a paediatric-appropriate frailty score will be collected for children in the UK.
+This information will be obtained and entered into the web-based IT system by a member of the hospital clinical or research staff.
+Some of this information may be collected at about 6 weeks after randomisation (at the time of a routine hospital follow-up appointment in-person or by telephone) ideally by someone unaware of treatment allocation. - At some locations, electrocardiograms done as part of routine care of adult participants will also be collected.